vcerpasalas/star-wars-api_Project/README.md

 # Star Wars API Project

-This is a simple web application that retrieves data from the Star Wars API and displays it on a web page.
+This is a  web application that retrieves data from the Star Wars API (https://swapi.dev/api) and displays it on a web page.
 The application displays two sections, "People" and "Films", and uses JavaScript to fetch data from the API and create HTML elements to display the data.

 ## Getting Started